Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 A. Modernize Transaction Monitoring for Digital Assets

 Legacy monitoring rules cannot detect crypto-native red flags.
+This is not a technology failure — it is a design limitation..
 Institutions must integrate blockchain analytics capable of identifying:

 -